ChicagoDSA/chapter-website/_pages/en/join.md

 ## I just joined.
 What now?

 Welcome!
-Check our [upcoming events](../events) for the next New Member Orientation.
+Check our [upcoming events](../events) for the next new member orientation.
 And keep an eye out for a text message from our **Rose Buddy** program!
 Rose Buddies are experienced comrades that help new members find their footing.

 {% include comp-button.html text="See all new member resources" link="../new-members" %}